 On the right photo, the makeup is gone.
 The cleansing foam is a white shimmering foam but if you have too much makeup on it turns a little peach.
 You cannot see it even in actual look but you could feel the micro scrubs on it so you’ll guarantee it will exfoliate you also.

-After I rinse my wrist on water, you could see the makeup is completely gone and my skin looks a little bit brighter.
+After I rinse my wrist with water, you could see the makeup is completely gone and my skin looks a little bit brighter.

 Smell: It has a mild citrus scent. nothing tangy so those who are not a fan of citrus smell like me you’ll still going to love it.

 Results: If you have been looking for a deep cleansing facial wash that could remove makeup, this is it!
 Unlike other products with a much more expensive price tags, this one actually delivers its promises.
 Each day I use it I see my skin getting brighter.
 Although the label on the back is written in Korean so I can’t understand if it is for dry, oily, sensitive or normal skin type.
 I have a combination skin that is a little bit sensitive and I never (even once) got irritated since I use this product.

 The first day I used this product was also the first day of my “red days” so my skin was breaking out and I had a pimple on my chin but after using it (for only a day) my pimple dried up like I used some anti-acne serum but I didn’t.
 Although there was a dark spot left, after a few days, it gets lighter.

 In my opinion, this product really works.
 I tried a lot of Etude House products before but not all impressed me but this cleansing foam is one of the few Etude House products that really impressed me A LOT.
 I’m really satisfied.

 Pros: Removes makeup effectively, it exfoliates, dried my pimple (but I credit that not because it’s anti-acne, it’s because it cleanses deeply it took out my pimple), brightens, and kinda lightened my post-acne hyperpigmentation.